deepdub-ai/deepdub-api/README.md

 ### Overview
 Deepdub supports RESTful and WebSocket API which provides functionality to convert text into speech.
 The client can send a request with the desired parameters and receive audio data in response.
+Our text also supports phonemes through SSML tags, see phoneme section

 ### Connection Setup